lidroider/python-init/README.md

 Step 2: Run `pipenv --py` to get python path and config your editor

-Ex: VS Code append it into `.vscode/settings.json` like
+Ex: Append it into `.vscode/settings.json` like

 ```
 {